 What you should do now: Cut off the truncated raspberry shoots close to the ground immediately after the harvest, leaving no stumps.
 This will reduce the risk of your raspberries being infested by cane blight, a infection which enters plants through old branches.

-Strawberries need a chapter to themselves.
+Strawberries literally need a chapter all to themselves.
 Varieties with the distinctive smell of wild strawberries are the most captivating.
 Old varieties like 'Mieze Schindler' are worth mentioning here, but aroma-intensive new breeds like 'Thuchief' are just as good.
 Varieties for solid strawberry beds, such as 'Florika', are great in this respect, too, since they are cross-bred with wild strawberries.
 Strawberry beds are a good ground-covering planting alternative for beds in partial shade.
 They are not, as is required with garden strawberries, replaced after two years, but can stay in the beds for between six and eight years.
 Solid strawberry beds flower and produce fruit via their leaves, which is why their fruit does not lie on the ground and cannot rot so quickly.

 However, there are new strawberry varieties for tubs and boxes as well as for beds: Hanging strawberries are well-suited to hanging baskets.
 You can put three plants in one hanging basket.
 In boxes, however, keep the plants 20-25 cm apart.
 Receptacles with a water reservoir are best for providing the plants with a consistent supply of water.
 Fertilise with all-nutrient fertiliser or berry fertiliser, which contain more potash than window box flower fertiliser.
 The berries need this so that the fruit ripens better and has more aroma.